gotsulyakk/steel_defect_segmentation/README.md

 3. Try another loss function or combine them
 4. Try another optimizer
 5. Play with image resolution which require more computational power
-5. Find the best learning rate
+6. Find the best learning rate
-4. If we don't want to "label" more data we can "pseudolabel" it and use for training
+7. If we don't want to "label" more data we can "pseudolabel" it and use for training
-5. Use postprocessing techniques such as dillation to improve masks quality
+8. Use postprocessing techniques such as dillation to improve masks quality
+9. Play with augmentatons.
+Probably strong color augs are not the best choice.

 ## Problems
 - Data: in some cases without domain knowledge I couldn't figure out without ground truth where is a defect on original image